-- You will not win your family over with tofurkey or loudly enjoying your salad in the corner on Thanksgiving.
-Meet others where they are at and don’t take away their whipped cream topped pie or beloved green bean casserole.
-Your best approach is to switch out a few ingredients in classic recipes so everyone can experience the nostalgia and tastes they crave.
+- You will not win over your family with tofurkey or loudly enjoying your salad in the corner on Thanksgiving.
+Meet others where they are at, and don’t take away their whipped cream topped pie or beloved green bean casserole.
+Your best approach is to switch out a few ingredients in classic recipes, so everyone can experience the nostalgia and tastes they crave.

 - One of the best approaches I learned by being raised vegetarian in the 1990’s in Utah (which it was very strange to be vegetarian during that era) was to approach these kinds of events with kindness and graciousness towards other people’s belief systems and food choices.
 By having an open heart and not being pushy, others may be drawn to ask questions because your energy is delightfully inviting.

 I hope that these tips help you to have a more balanced and fun Thanksgiving dinner.

 I wish you a wonderful holiday season full of joy, compassion, and most of all… a happy belly!